Are you wondering why is pizza called pie?

 There you go!

 We hope that you’ve learned why is pizza called pie.
+While people calling pizza a pie may not be normalized in every nation, pizza will always make your mouth water.

 Whether you’re a pizza lover or someone passionate about baking, we hope you’ve learned something new about this post and found the answer to why pizza is called pie.